When Should You Adopt A New Cat After Yours Dies?

 One of the things people said to me repeatedly after they heard Zoloft had passed was that I would one day be ready for another cat.
 I take some issue with this as it was kind of dismissive of how distressing losing Zoloft specifically was as he can’t just be replaced with any other cat, but that’s a separate topic entirely.
 I want to share some thoughts and suggestions to consider when it comes to deciding when is right for you to bring another furry friend home.

 Note that this blog is entirely from the perspective of you, the human.
-Deciding if you should get another cat for your cat when their sibling dies is an entirely different topic and I have a full blog discussing the considerations there.
+Deciding if you should get another cat for your cat when their sibling dies is an entirely different topic and I have a full blog discussing the considerations around that topic.

 Waiting To Get Another Cat